 - Income maximisation for older people

-For Type III advisers (Advocacy, Representation and Mediation at Tribunal or Court Action Level), add on the following courses:
+For Type III advisers, add on the following courses:

 To add on other specialist areas, there is a course to suit most requirements.
-And you can keep up-to-date with our Benefits and tax credits law and our new courses including Dealing with destitution and Right to reside and habitual residence.
+And you can keep up-to-date with our courses Social security law update and Universal credit update and tactics.